Dhruv06000/ChatBot/README.md

 # 🚀 Features

 - **LLM Integration**
-  - Uses Hugging Face inference API to communicate with a large language model.
+  - Uses the Google Gemini API to communicate with a large language model and generate responses.

 - **Conversation Memory**
-  - Maintains conversation history to allow multi-turn dialogue.
+  - Maintains conversation history so the chatbot can remember previous messages and respond intelligently.

 - **Context Window Management**
   - Implements a sliding context window using `MAX_HISTORY` to prevent context overflow.